nacnudus/bq-parameterised/README.md

 # BigQuery parameterised queries at the command line

-Execute a parameterised query in BigQuery with a bash script that accepts arguments at the command line.
+Run an SQL script in BigQuery, providing parameters at the command line, including paramaterised table names, which aren't supported by the BigQuery API.

 ```sh
 bash query.sh --input_table=shakespeare --corpus="romeoandjuliet" --min_word_count=250